-- 1. Shut off the engine. - 2.
-Move the auxiliary-hydraulics lever forward, backward, and back to the neutral position to relieve pressure at the hydraulic couplers. - 3.
-Move the auxiliary-hydraulics lever forward into the DETENT position. - 4.
+- 1. Stop the engine. - 2.
+Move the auxiliary hydraulics lever forward, backward, and back to neutral to relieve pressure at the hydraulic couplers. - 3.
+Move the auxiliary hydraulics lever into the reverse position. - 4.
 Remove the protective covers from the hydraulic couplers on the traction unit. - 5.
-Ensure that all foreign matter is cleaned from the hydraulic connectors. - 6.
-Push the attachment male connector into the female connector on the traction unit.
+Ensure that all foreign matter is cleaned from the hydraulic connectors.

+6. Push the attachment male connector into the female connector on the traction unit.

-Note: When you connect the attachment male connector first, you relieve any pressure buildup in the attachment.
+Note: When you connect the attachment male connector first, you will relieve any pressure built up in the attachment.